symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 To get started using this API, you need to sign up for the [Symbl Developer Platform](https://platform.symbl.ai/#/login) and receive your API credentials.

-For this example, you will be using Node.js and the Symbl Javascript SDK.
+For this example, you will be using Node.js and the Symbl JavaScript SDK.
 You can install this using the Node Package Manager:

 ```js
 npm install symbl-node